 - ½ cup (1 stick or 113g) butter, room temperature

 - 1 cup (238g) heavy whipping cream

-Line a 15x10-inch jelly roll pan with parchment paper.
+- Line a 15×10-inch jelly roll pan with parchment paper.
 Leave extra parchment paper hanging over the 15-inch sides for easy removal of the cake.
 You can also spray the parchment paper with a non-stick spray, but it is not necessary.

-Once the cake is done baking, carefully (using oven mitts) flip it over onto the clean dish towel in one quick motion.
-Fold about 2 inches of the towel over the edge and start rolling the cake up into a tight roll.
+- Once the cake is done baking, carefully (using oven mitts) flip it over onto the clean dish towel in one quick motion.
+Fold about 2 inches of the towel over the edge and start rolling the cake up from the short end into a tight roll.
 Allow to cool for 2-3 hours, or until completely room temperature.

 - Add vanilla and cocoa powder.
 Mix for about 30 seconds.

 - Add in eggs and turn the mixer on high for 10 minutes.
 The filling should lighten, increase in volume, and appear very smooth and shiny.
 (The filling will darken after assembly.)